Luisinhoas/Causal-Inference-GP1-/README.md

 ```

 The model is act = 21.229784 + 0.263522 (video)+ 0.186210(income).
 The videogames seems to be significant.
 Even if this results can seem weird, they are in the line of previous researches, where they observed that there is a more direct effect of hobbies on attainment that income or class, as they are use as an indirect path on ineauqlity transmision.

-Precisilly, if we run also this regression, this path seems to be clear.
+Precisilly, if I run also this regression, this path seems to be clear.

 ```{r}
 o<-lm(data=data, video~income)
 summary(o)
 ```

 All variables are significantly statistically different from zero at the 5% level against a two-sided alternative, but prpblck the not significant at 1% level.
 R-squared is 0.3124 for 348643  degrees of freedom.
 The linearity asumptions seems clear here.

 ##  Gauss-Markov assumptions:
 Multicollinearity check:

 ```{r}